Environmental audit system

-Environmental audits look at site conditions or activities to assess potential risks.
+Environmental audits look at site conditions and activities to assess potential risks.
 This may be because there is a proposed change in the use of a site.
 Or it could be to consider an issue that might exist at an industrial facility.
 Risks include harm to human health or the environment from:

-Planning authorities, government agencies and industry use environmental audits.
+Planning or responsible authorities, government agencies and industry use environmental audits.
 Sometimes community members also use environmental audits when building or renovating.
 This helps them understand the condition of a site and its suitability for use.